Rosalía Mera

 Rosalía Mera Goyenechea (28 January 1944 – 15 August 2013) was a Spanish businesswoman and entrepreneur.
-At the time of her death, she was the richest woman in Spain and the world's richest self-made woman.
+At the time of her death, she was the richest woman in Spain and the world's richest self-made woman according to Forbes.
 In 1975, she co-founded the Zara retail chain with her then-husband Amancio Ortega Gaona.
 The company grew to become the world's largest fashion retailer.

 Early life and education

 Rosalia Mera Goyenechea was born in A Coruña, Galicia, Spain on 28 January 1944.
 She dropped out of school at age eleven to work as a sales assistant in a clothing shop.

 Career

 Mera began designing gowns and lingerie in her home with her then-husband, Amancio Ortega Gaona.
 The couple opened the first Zara store in 1975 in A Coruña.
 Eventually the couple parlayed their work into a multi-billion dollar enterprise.
 Zara's success was in part due to its strategy of imitating popular fashions and quickly making them for sale at inexpensive prices.